 Another way to look at these numbers: Roughly 2 out of 3 businesses forfeit foot-traffic to local competitors and big-box stores because they update and manage their online listings.
 Businesses with unclaimed listings are losing a major fight in the battle for foot-traffic.
 Nearly every shopper (97% of them) rely on business reviews and listings when deciding where to shop.
 So if you’re not showing up with accurate information, you’re passing up one of the most consistent and reliable sources of shoppers.

 If you’re not sure or if you have not visited these various sites, you likely have unclaimed listings.
 Don’t worry, below we’ve links to see where your listings stand.
 Even if you’re well into your marketing marathon, there’s still time to take a look and make sure your shoes are tied.

 Take time this week to claim a few of your online listings.
 Be sure the information you provide is accurate customers can find and contact your shop.
 Below are links to the most used review sites and their respective claim my business pages.

 If you’d like to learn more how to manage these listings from one location, get notifications for new reviews, missing information, or when information may be outdated simply request a free walkthrough of Womply.

 Did you enjoy “Review sites: The local business gateway to in-store sales”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.